XMPro/Multi-Agent/docs/technical-details/README.md

 - The structure of the Prompt Library, including the root node concept
 - User interface components

 This information is crucial for understanding how prompts are created, stored, managed, and accessed within our system.
-The document also includes placeholders for screenshots to visually represent key concepts and interfaces.

 ### Vector Database